-But like humans, nature also has moments he would rather not be seen.
+When you think about landscape photography, the first associations that come up are usually endless horizons, spectacular red sunset, mountains, glories or milky water flowing softly.
+But like humans, nature also has moments when he would rather not be seen.
 Rough moments attest to the tiredness of the landscape from the pretense that everything is beautiful.
-Moments of the end of my day, his.
-Of cumulative erosion of the landscape and of my body.
-In this series of images I prefer to focus on the moments when I and nature are tired, but are still there with each other.
-One for the other.
-Support each other.
-Give the power to move on.
+Moments of the end of the day, of cumulative erosion of the landscape and of the body of the artist after a long walk in his wake.

-Only when you are close to someone and are intimately involved with him does he let you show you and reveal to you his darker sides, the moments when we take off all the masks.
-These series of pictures focus on those intimate moments that nature has agreed to remove from its masks.
-Gave me the opportunity to see his weaknesses.
-Trees are tired of dealing with the ravages of man and the weather for decades and hundreds of years.
-Rocks worn out from thousands of years of coping with water and wind.
-Opposite are the feet of warts, muscles that burn in pain after hours and days of walking with a lot of equipment on their backs.
-A feeling of loneliness that becomes loneliness.
-Moments when I can feel the landscape tell me about his life
+According to Geva, "Only when you are close to someone and are intimate with him does he allow himself to reveal to you his darker sides, the moments when all the masks fall off, and focus on those intimate moments that nature has agreed to remove from his masks.
+Tired of dealing with the continuous human and weather effects, rocks worn out from thousands of years of coping with water and the wind, opposite the feet of sore feet, muscles that burn with pain after hours and days of walking with a lot of equipment on the back.
+The landscape tells me about his life "